Raising the Flag on Iwo Jima: Raising the second flag

-First Lieutenant George Greeley Wells, who had been the Second Battalion, 28th Marines adjutant officially in charge of the two American flags flown on Mount Suribachi, stated in The New York Times in 1991 that Lieutenant Colonel Johnson ordered Wells to get the second flag, and that Wells sent Rene Gagnon, his battalion runner, to the ships on shore for the flag.
+First Lieutenant Greeley Wells, who had been the Second Battalion, 28th Marines adjutant officially in charge of the two American flags flown on Mount Suribachi, stated in The New York Times in 1991 that Lieutenant Colonel Johnson ordered Wells to get the second flag, and that Wells sent Rene Gagnon, his battalion runner, to the ships on shore for the flag.
 Wells said that Gagnon returned with a flag and gave it to him, and that Gagnon took this flag up Mt.
 Suribachi with a message for Schrier to raise it and send the other flag down with Gagnon.
 Wells stated that he received the first flag back from Gagnon and secured it at the Marine headquarters command post.
 Wells also stated that he had handed the first flag to Lieutenant Schrier to take up Mount Suribachi.

 The Coast Guard Historian's Office recognizes the claims made by former U.S. Coast Guardsman Quartermaster Robert Resnick, who served aboard the USS Duval County at Iwo Jima.
 "Before he died in November 2004, Resnick said Gagnon came aboard LST-758 the morning of February 23 looking for a flag.
 Resnick said he grabbed a flag from a bunting box and asked permission from his ship's commanding officer Lt.
 Felix Molenda to donate it.
 Resnick kept quiet about his participation until 2001."